pwm/s-flow/readme.md

  * We introduced a finite state machine (FSM) to control state transition
  * We can now only change state indirectly, by supplying a list of events

 If we look at the FSM it's pretty self-explanatory.
 It gets a set of allowed states and a set of transitions between them.
-We define that a traffic light can go from Red to Green (via the "Go" event), from Green to Yellow (via the "Slow" event) and from Yellow to Red (via the "Stop" event) and that's it.
-It can't go for example from Green to Red as there's no such transition.
-This is pretty neat as now we can't make a mistake.
-If we supply an out-of-order event then the state stays the same.
+We define that a traffic light can go from `Red` to `Green` (via the `Go` event), from `Green` to `Yellow` (via the `Slow` event) and from `Yellow` to `Red` (via the `Stop` event) and that's it.
+It can't go for example from `Green` to `Red` as there's no such transition.

+This is pretty neat as now we can't make mistakes like we did before.
+If we supply an out-of-order event then the state stays the same:

 ```php
 $trafficLight = new TrafficLight(); // Red